Klosmi/salesforce/Apex.md

 # API

 ## [Lightning Platform APIs](https://developer.salesforce.com/docs/atlas.en-us.214.0.api_rest.meta/api_rest/intro_what_is_rest_api.htm)
 APIs that let us access the Salesforce data in a variety of ways.

+ Every object in our org has an API name that lets us access data for that object.